waltaskew/book-to-music-converter/README.md

 You'll need to use the nltk.dowload utility to grab the NLTK corpora to use the library.
-You'll need the stop words and wordnet corpora, but go ahead and download them all -- nltk is a great library!
+You'll need the stop words and wordnet corpora and the punk tokenizer, but go ahead and download them all -- nltk is a great library!

 ```
 $ python